CumulusNetworks/docs/content/nvidia-air-v2/OOB-Management-Network.md

 ## Interface Naming

-For standard nodes (nodes without `emulation_type` in the topology), AIR handles interface naming via UDEV rules.
-Before boot, AIR injects rules into the VM filesystem that rename each interface based on its MAC address to match the topology name.
+For standard nodes (nodes without `emulation_type` in the topology), Air handles interface naming via UDEV rules.
+Before boot, Air injects rules into the VM filesystem that rename each interface based on its MAC address to match the topology name.
 The flow is:

-1. AIR injects UDEV rules mapping MAC addresses to topology names
+1. Air injects UDEV rules mapping MAC addresses to topology names
 2. VM boots, UDEV renames interfaces (management interface becomes `eth0`)
 3. Image runs DHCP on the management interface
 4. Node receives its reserved IP

-AIR-provided images are pre-configured to work with this system.
+Air-provided images are pre-configured to work with this system.
 For custom images, your image must:

 - Use kernel parameters: `net.ifnames=1 biosdevname=1` (or any non-zero value for `net.ifnames`)
-  - These enable predictable interface naming, which prevents collisions with AIR's UDEV rules that use traditional names like `eth0`
+  - These enable predictable interface naming, which prevents collisions with Air's UDEV rules that use traditional names like `eth0`
 - Set `AlternativeNamesPolicy=` (empty) in systemd network configuration
   - This prevents systemd from assigning alternate names that conflict with UDEV

 With these settings, your management interface will be named `eth0`.

-Emulated nodes (nodes with `emulation_type` in the topology) use their simulator engine's logic for interface naming—see the simulator's documentation for details.
+Emulated nodes (nodes with `emulation_type` in the topology) use their simulator engine's logic for interface naming.
+Refer to the simulator's documentation for details.